Ease of Use

 Documentation

 Deep-Sky Planner provides a comprehensive online help file and user's manual.
 The help file is provided in HTML Help format which allows you to use the Full Text Searching facility.
-The user's manual is provided in Adobe Acrobat (pdf) format.
+The user's manual is provided in Adobe Reader (pdf) format.

 Deep-Sky Planner provides context sensitive help for all menus, dialog boxes, and document windows.
 These are accessed by pressing F1 or by pressing the Help button in each document or dialog box.